- 50 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Eccouncil 312-85 exam dumps today and achieve your certification effortlessly!

-Identify the type of threat intelligence consumer is Tracy.
+Identify the type of threat intelligence analysis is performed by John.

 What is the correct sequence of steps involved in scheduling a threat intelligence program?